EU 2-Year Warranty Rights Explained: What You're Entitled To and How to Claim It

 - Applies to defects that existed at the time of delivery, even if they appear later

-- Covers goods bought in-store, online, or via marketplace sellers established in the EU
+- Covers goods bought in-store, online, or via marketplace sellers based in the EU

 - The seller — not the manufacturer — is responsible for honoring this guarantee